yogidevendra/docs/docs/apex_development_setup.md

     endlocal

 The caret (^) at the end of some lines indicates that a continuation line follows.
-When you run this file, the properties will be displayed and you will be prompted with `` Y: :``; just press **Enter** to complete the project generation.

 This command file also exists in the Data Torrent _examples_ repository which you can check out with: